tendermint/spec/spec/abci/abci.md

 ## EvidenceType

-A part of Tendermint's security model is the use of evidence which serves as proof of malicious behaviour by a network participant.
-It is the responsibility of Tendermint to detect such malicious behaviour, to gossip this and commit it to the chain and once verified by all validators to pass it on to the application through the ABCI.
-It is the responsibility of the application then to handle the evidence and exercise punishment.
+Tendermint's security model relies on the use of "evidence".
+Evidence is proof of malicious behaviour by a network participant.
+It is the responsibility of Tendermint to detect such malicious behaviour.
+When malicious behavior is detected, Tendermint will gossip it to other nodes and commit it to the chain and once it is verified by all validators.
+This evidence will then be passed it on to the application through the ABCI.
+It is the responsibility of the application to handle the evidence and exercise punishment.

 EvidenceType has the following protobuf format: